-On the next Ad set option, tap on Edit Placements prompt.
-On this option, disable Facebook, Messenger and Network to guarantee your ads will be exclusively displayed on Stories placements and Instagram stream.
+On the next Ad set option, tap on the Edit Placements prompt.
+On this option, disable Facebook, Messenger, and Network to guarantee your ads will be exclusively displayed on Stories placements and Instagram stream.

 Changing any configurations on the Mobile Devices and OS segments or a specific barring warrants extension of like designations on the two ad sets by filling the Deliver Optimization and Audience categories of the ad set.